 External context no objections or claims were raised a arising from the activity.
 Defined acceptable level risks in accordance for this aspect are n conservation manag However, in alignmenthreat to a protected conservation value, with Table 5-3.
-In ot inconsistent wit gement plan, consent with Section 5.
-I matter, or identific CAPL will define actives of these doc as they are considered lower-order addition, the potential risks evaluated th any relevant recovery or ervation advice, or bioregional plan.
+In ot inconsistent wit gement plan, cons ent with Section 5.
+I matter, or identifi CAPL will define actives of these doc as they are considered lower-order addition, the potential risks evaluated h any relevant recovery or ervation advice, or bioregional plan.
 6.2, where the aspect is listed as ed as a concern to a listed an acceptable level of impact that cuments.
-Objectives of the relevant Plan Objective Conservation Management Plan for the Blue Whale 2015-2025 allow for their co they can be rem species list.
-Recovery objective: Minimise anthropogenic threats to allow for their conservation status to improve so that they can be removed from the EPBC Act threatened species list.
-Interim objective demonstrably m · 4 Anthropogenic threats are inimised.
-Recovery Plan for Marine Turtles in Australia Recovery objective: The long-term recovery objective for marine turtles is to minimise anthropogenic threats to allow for the conservation status of marine turtles to improve so that they can be removed from the EPBC Act threatened species list.
+Objectives of the relevant Plan Objective Conservation Management Plan for the Blue Whale 2015-2025 allow for their co Recovery objective: Minimise anthropogenic threats to allow for their conservation status to improve so that they can be removed from the EPBC Act threatened species list.
+Interim objective demonstrably m 4 Anthropogenic threats are inimised.
+Recovery Plan for Marine Turtles in Australia Recovery objective: The long-term recovery objective for marine turtles is to minimise anthropogenic threat to allow for the conservation status of marine turtles improve so that they can be removed from the EPBC Act threatened species list.
 Interim objective 3: Anthropogenic threats are demonstrably minimised.
-Therefore, CAPL has defined the following acceptable level of impact such that it is not inconsistent with these documents: impacts from the petroleum activity are managed such that it would not prevent the long-term recovery of protected species. ctivity, with the control measures as et this acceptable level.
-Environmental performance outcome Environmental per standard formance Measurement criteria No injury or mortality to marine fauna EPBC Regulations Division 8.1 - Inter cetaceans Induction materials include relevant marine fauna caution and no approach zone requirements within the OA from vessel activities associated with Vessels will impleme no approach zones, practicable: where Training records confirm offshore personnel involved in the activities have completed the induction. the petroleum activity.
-No adverse change to First Nations cultural heritage values • caution zone (300 m either side of whales; 150 m either side of dolphins)-vessels must operate at ≤6 knots within in this zone, maximum of three vessels within zone, and vessels should not enter if a calf is present Vessel records show if marine fauna interaction occurred within caution or approach zones, and what mitigation (e.g. divert or slow vessel) measure was implemented. from the petroleum activity. no approach zone (300 m to the front and rear of whales and 100 m either side; 300 m for whale calves; 150 m to the front and rear of dolphins and 50 m either side)-vessels should not enter this zone and should not wait in front of the direction of travel of an animal or pod or follow directly behind.
+Therefore, CAPL has defined the following acceptable I that it is not inconsistent with these documents: • impacts from the petroleum activity are managed s ocuments: prevent the long g-term recovery of protected species. at the petroleum activity, with the control measures as spect in place, meet this acceptable level.
+Environmental performance outcome Environmental per standard formance Measurement criteria No injury or mortality to marine fauna EPBC Regulations Division 8.1 - Inter cetaceans Induction materials include relevant marine fauna caution and no approach zone requirements within the OA from vessel activities associated with Vessels will implement caution and no approach zones, where practicable: • caution zone (300 m either side of whales; 150 m either side of dolphins)-vessels must operate at ≤6 knots within in this zone, maximum of three vessels within zone, and vessels should not enter if a calf is present • no approach zone (300 m to the front and rear of whales and 100 m either side; 300 m for whale calves; 150 m to the front and rear of dolphins and 50 m either side)-vessels should not enter this zone and should not wait in front of the direction of travel of an animal or pod or follow directly behind.
+Training records confirm offshore personnel involved in the activities have completed the induction. the petroleum activity.
+No adverse change to First Nations cultural heritage values from the petroleum activity.
+Vessel records show if marine fauna interaction occurred within caution or approach zones, and what mitigation (e.g. divert or slow vessel) measure was implemented.